Background pattern

 • if you have ulcerative colitis or Crohn's disease;

-• if you have a history of bleeding tendencies;
+• if you have a history of bleeding tendency;

 • if you have a history of asthma;

-• if you have systemic lupus erythematosus (a rare autoimmune disease).
+• if you have systemic lupus erythematosus (SLE, a rare immune system disease).

-Your doctor may need to perform laboratory tests with some frequency if
+Your doctor may need to perform laboratory tests on you from time to time, if

-• or if you are being treated with lornoxicam for more than 3 months.
+• or you are going to be treated with lornoxicam for more than 3 months.

-You should inform your doctor if you are being treated with heparin or tacrolimus while taking lornoxicam.
+You should inform your doctor if you are going to be treated with heparin or tacrolimus while taking lornoxicam.

-If you notice unusual abdominal symptoms, such as abdominal bleeding, skin reactions such as skin eruptions, damage to the mucous membranes of the nose, mouth, eyelids, ears, genitals, or anus, or any other sign of hypersensitivity, stop taking lornoxicam and contact your doctor immediately.
+If you notice unusual abdominal symptoms, such as abdominal bleeding, skin reactions such as rashes, damage to the lining of the nostrils, mouth, eyelids, ears, genitals, or anus, or any other sign of hypersensitivity, stop taking lornoxicam and contact your doctor immediately.

 You should talk to your doctor or pharmacist about treatment if

-• you think you may be at risk of these conditions (e.g. if you have high blood pressure, diabetes, or high cholesterol, or if you are a smoker).
+• you think you may be at risk of suffering from these conditions (e.g., if you have high blood pressure, diabetes, or high cholesterol, or are a smoker).

 Avoid using lornoxicam during chickenpox infections.